openvstorage/ovs-documentation/Installation/geoscale.md

 -   Optionally assign a scrub role to one of the disks.
 The scrubber is the application which does the garbage collection of snapshot data which is out of the retention.
 This will reserve 300 GB of space.
 In a cluster there must be at least 1 Storage Router with one disk with the scrubbing role.
 Note that this role can't be removed once set.

 #### Create the Backends
-Since this is a complex setup across multiple datacenters, the Arakoon clusters for the backends will need to be created manually.

 Per datacenter an all flash backend using the disks of the Performance nodes will be created and an all HDD backend will be created using the HDDs of the capcity nodes.
 On top a geoscale backend is created which uses the HDD backends in each datacenter to store the data.

 Per datacenter execute the following:
-- To create the all flash backend, open the shell of one of the performance nodes in the datacenter and [create an ABM Arakoon cluster](geoscalegettingstarted.md#creating-cluster-abm-optional) and extend it to 2 more performance nodes in the same data center.
+- To create the all flash backend, open the Backends page in the the Open vStorage GUI.
-- [Create an NSM Arakoon cluster](geoscalegettingstarted.md#creating-cluster-nsm-optional) and extend it to 2 more performance nodes in the same data center.
-- Open the Backends page in the the Open vStorage GUI
 - Click **+ Add Backend**
     - Give the Backend a name
     - Select **Open vStorage Backend** as Backend type